internetarchive/nomad/README.md

 See also [this section](#optional-add-ons-to-your-project) below.

-### Deploying to production nomad cluster (archive.org only)
+### Deploying to a production nomad cluster
-Our production cluster has 3 VMs and will deploy your repo to a running container on each VM, using `haproxy` load balancer to balance requests.
+A production cluster will deploy your repo to a running container to multiple VMs, using a load balancer to balance requests.

 This should ensure much higher availability and handle more requests.